lucasprabel/draft-jose-pq-composite-sigs/draft-prabel-jose-pq-composite-sigs-01.md

 ## Composite Verify

-The Verify algorithm MUST validates a signature only if all component signatures were successfully validated.
+The Verify algorithm MUST validate a signature only if all component signatures were successfully validated.

 The verification process of a signature sig is as follows: